-However, if you have a coated tongue, which can occur from an overgrowth of bacteria, tongue scraping may be helpful.
-For instance, a coated tongue can be caused by smoking, dry mouth, poor oral hygiene or medication use.
+However, if you have a coated tongue — a buildup of debris, bacteria and dead cells on your tongue — tongue scraping may be helpful.
+A coated tongue can be caused by smoking, dry mouth, poor oral hygiene, yeast infection or medication use.

 Although there's no harm in trying a tongue scraper to treat bad breath, it's just as important to practice good dental hygiene overall:

-- Brush your teeth and tongue after you eat.
+- Brush your teeth and tongue at least twice a day, as soon as possible after you eat.

 - Floss your teeth at least once a day.

 - Drink plenty of water to prevent dry mouth, a cause of bad breath.

 If bad breath continues, consult your dentist.
 He or she can identify the cause and help develop a treatment plan.

 Nov.
 28, 2018

 - Bad breath.
 American Dental Association. http://www.mouthhealthy.org/en/az-topics/b/bad-breath.
 Accessed Sept.
 6, 2015.